zopefoundation/importchecker/README.txt

 Known issues
 ------------

-* Python 2 support was dropped.
+* Official Python 2 support was dropped.
+Informal tests indicate `importchecker` still works for Python 2, but since the AST structures can differ between Python 2 and Python 3, no support is claimed.

 * One source tree path argument at the time can be passed to the command line utility.